zupta/slate/source/includes/_cancellation.md

 1. username: User name provided to you.
 2. key: API key provided to you.
 3. waybill: waybill, which needs to be cancelled
+4. cp_id: Courier Partner ID of the courier from which shipment was dispatched.
+List: <a href="http://track.clickpost.in/courier_partner" target="_blank">http://track.clickpost.in/courier_partner</a>

 ###Response Explanation: